Abstract Submission

 IMPORTANT DATES AND DEADLINES

-• Call for abstracts invitation: September 2023
+• Call for abstracts invitation: TBA

-• Abstract submission opens: Friday 3rd November 2023
+• Abstract submission opens: TBA

-• Abstract submission deadline: Monday, 11th December 2023 (17.00 GMT)
+• Abstract submission deadline: TBA

 The maximum number of abstracts each cohort or cohort collaboration can submit is SIX.
 At most FOUR abstracts per cohort will be accepted (resulting in a maximum of FOUR persons per cohort).
 Purely methodological abstracts (which might use example data from a cohort) do not count as one of the six submissions for that cohort.
 At most TWO methodological abstracts can be submitted by one person.

 Abstracts presented at a previous conference are ineligible for submission to the IWHOD Workshop.
-Any abstract accepted FOR CROI 2024 as a Late Breaker must be withdrawn from IWHOD” Please make sure to let the secretariat
+Any abstract accepted FOR CROI as a Late Breaker must be withdrawn from IWHOD.
+Please make sure to let the secretariat (secretariat@iwhod.org) know of any abstract accepted by CROI as soon as notified.

 ABSTRACT SUBMISSION RULES